Zaatari Refugee Camp

 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Ramin Kohanteb/The Pearson Institute

 Research and Policy

 Center on Illicit Networks and Transnational Organized Crime

-Gretchen Peters is Executive Director of CINTOC, a strategic intelligence organization that finds hidden criminal networks, and she co-founded the Alliance to Counter Crime Online.
+Gretchen Peters is Executive Director of the Center on Illicit Networks and Transnational Organized Crime (CINTOC), a strategic intelligence organization that finds hidden criminal networks, and she co-founded the Alliance to Counter Crime Online.
 Her work supports governments, communities and foundations to understand, investigate and counter transnational and online threats, ranging from rogue states to criminal traffickers.
-Ms. Peters has served as a subject matter expert (SME) to the Deputy Assistant Secretary of Defense for Counter-Narcotics and Global Threats and USCENTCOM’s AfPak Center (J2), and she supported USSOCOM’s Counternarcotics and Transnational Threats (J36) team to identify, research and counter tier one security threats.
+Peters has served as a subject matter expert (SME) to the Deputy Assistant Secretary of Defense for Counter-Narcotics and Global Threats and USCENTCOM’s AfPak Center (J2), and she supported USSOCOM’s Counternarcotics and Transnational Threats (J36) team to identify, research and counter tier one security threats.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.